robertbaker13/phase-0-handbook/intro-gps-signup.md

 This will change where we email updates and calendar permissions.
 You will need to change your email at apply.devbootcamp.com.

-*The Following Instructions Are Not Applicable to the October 6, 2014 cohort and Later*
+##The Following Instructions Are Not Applicable to the October 6, 2014 cohort and later.

 # How to Sign Up for Intro Sessions and GPS